 Jack Frost still sometimes skips his way through the meadows at night.
 So how do we protect our buds?
 Either we run through the rows of trees lighting candles to raise the temperature - or we turn on the sprinkler system.
 Yes, that’s right!
-That’s because water freezes in sub-zero temperatures, warming the buds and blossoms by releasing heat as it cools.
+That’s because water freezes in sub-zero temperatures, warming the buds and blossoms by releasing heat as it freezes.

 Big buds.
 Early blossom.
 Full bloom.
 Apple trees produce an explosion of blossoms.
 But there’s bad news: if they all remain on the tree, this results in overhanging.
 Then the apples will not ripen and will never develop their ideal size and depth of flavour.
 So we thin the blossoms out using a ‘wire machine’ or we use the natural thinning effect of lime sulphur.

 Flowers attract bees - our own or those of neighbouring beekeepers.
 We sow seeds along tracks among the trees: lucerne grass, mustard seed, yarrow, clover and other plants thrust their roots into the ground, encouraging helpful micro-organisms, while they grow and bloom for the insects.
 And they’re also easy on the eye.

 It’s also time to plant chosen saplings into furrows in the ground.
 Until they can establish deep roots, they can rest on the wires stretched out between the posts.
 They will now focus only on growing for two years and won’t bear much fruit in that time, but from the third year on they will reward us with a plentiful harvest of our favourite fruit.